pauldmccarthy/pauldmccarthy.github.io/_posts/2014-12-25-Lake-District.md

 hikes in fresh snow and great weather.

 We did a couple of lovely loops, both ridge traverses.
-The first started and finished at tiny village called Little Langdale, and took us around the cirque beneath Wetherlam, Swirl How, and the Great Carrs.
+The first started and finished at a tiny village called Little Langdale, and took us around the cirque beneath Wetherlam, Swirl How, and the Great Carrs.
 The second was at a village called Buttermere (by the lake of the same name), up Red Pike, over High Stile and High Crag, and back down to the village.